 The challenge was not to show what the building could become, but to show that its transformation would feel inevitable rather than imposed.

 Grade I listing brings extraordinary constraints.
 Every visual representation becomes a promise that will be measured against centuries of architectural significance.
-The imagery needed to demonstrate that contemporary intervention could coexist with historic fabric without diminishing either.

 Working closely with the design team, we developed a visual language that emphasised material continuity and spatial proportion rather than stylistic contrast.
-Light, reflection, and the patina of existing surfaces became the primary narrative devices.